promptfoo/promptfoo/site/docs/configuration/guide.md

 tests: tests.csv
 ```

 promptfoo also has built-in ability to pull test cases from a Google Sheet.
-The sheet must be visible to "anyone with the link".
+The easiest way to get started is to set the sheet visible to "anyone with the link".
 For example:

 ```yaml
 prompts: [prompt1.txt, prompt2.txt]